Tips on what to pack in your beach bag to keep your eyes safe

 The chemicals from sunscreen can sting or burn.
 However, while these sensations aren’t pleasant, don’t panic – sunscreen won’t cause any permanent damage to your eyes.

 Take care when applying lotions, put them on your face slowly and avoid the eye area.
 Thicker lotions are ideal, so they won’t run into your eyes.
 All that said, if you get sunscreen in your eyes, flush them out with water.
 (First remove your contacts if you had them in!)
 Any steady stream of lukewarm water is good.
 Wait about a half-hour, and if your eye is still irritated, apply a cold compress to ease the pain.
-If the irritation persists for longer than a few days, contact our Orlando optometrist to book an eye exam.
+If the irritation persists for longer than a few days, contact our South Orlando optometrist to book an eye exam.

 Still not sure what to pack for your vacation days at the beach?
-Visit our eye doctor in Orlando and we’ll be happy to help you keep your eyes and vision safe and sound at the shore!
+Visit our eye doctor in South Orlando and we’ll be happy to help you keep your eyes and vision safe and sound at the shore!